How To Find The Vertices Of A Hyperbola

 Dealing with Non-Standard Forms:

 Sometimes, the equation of a hyperbola is not given in standard form.
-It might be necessary to complete the square to rewrite the equation in standard form before you can identify the center and the value of a.
+But it might be necessary to complete the square to rewrite the equation in standard form before you can identify the center and the value of a.
 This involves grouping the x terms and y terms, completing the square for each, and then manipulating the equation to match the standard form.
 This process can be a bit tedious, but it's a crucial skill for working with hyperbolas.

 Trends and Latest Developments